SatoshiAndKin/web3-proxy/FAQ.md

 ## Q) My wallet sits on "sending transaction" a lot longer than on other services.

 We send your transactions to multiple private relays to get them mined without exposing them to sandwich attacks.
+But private relays can take longer to mine transactions.

 We have plans to return after the first successful response, but that won't get your transaction confirmed any faster.